-The impacts of acquisitions and dispositions impacted earnings and earnings per share for the six months ended June 30, 2020.
+The impacts of acquisitions and dispositions impacted earnings and earnings per share for the three and nine months ended September 30, 2021 and the nine months ended September 30, 2020.

 For all periods, presenting earnings and EPS excluding Wholesale Gas Services provides investors with an additional measure of operating performance that excludes the volatility that results from mark-to-market and lower of weighted average cost or current market price accounting adjustments.
-This business was sold on July 1, 2021.
+Amounts subsequent to the July 1, 2021 sale of this business represent final income adjustments.

-The impairment charges associated with the PennEast Pipeline project and a leveraged lease investment significantly impacted earnings per share for the three and six months ended June 30, 2021, and an impairment charge associated with another leveraged lease investment significantly impacted earnings per share for the three and six months ended June 30, 2020.
-Impairment charges may occur in the future; however, the amount and timing of any such charges are uncertain.
+The impairment charges associated with the PennEast Pipeline project and a leveraged lease investment significantly impacted earnings per share for the nine months ended September 30, 2021, and an impairment charge associated with another leveraged lease investment significantly impacted earnings per share for the nine months ended September 30, 2020.
+Impairment charges may occur in the future, however, the amount and timing of any such charges or uncertain.

-This presentation also includes projected adjusted EPS for future periods excluding: additional acquisition and disposition impacts, any future charges associated with the Kemper IGCC and/or the construction of Plant Vogtle Units 3 and 4, additional earnings of the Wholesale Gas Services business, any future asset impairment charges, and additional costs associated with the extinguishment of debt at Southern Company and its non-state regulated subsidiaries.
+This presentation also includes projected adjusted EPS for future periods excluding: additional acquisition and disposition impacts, any future charges associated with the Kemper IGCC and/or the construction of Plant Vogtle Units 3 and 4, any future asset impairment charges, and additional costs associated with the extinguishment of debt at Southern Company and its non-state regulated subsidiaries.
 Information concerning the magnitude of the impacts, if any, from these items on EPS is not available at this time.
 Accordingly, this presentation does not include a quantitative reconciliation of projected adjusted EPS (which is a forward-looking non-GAAP financial measure) because doing so would involve unreasonable efforts.